Find synonyms Find exact match

 ●Frail older people are often found to be on unnecessary drug regimens at the time of hospital discharge.
 Among 384 older veterans, 44 percent were found to have at least one unnecessary drug therapy at the time of discharge .
 Factors contributing to this include multiple prescribers, "routine" medications for hospitalization such as antacids or stool softeners, and being on nine or more drug therapies.

 Effort must be made to improve communication in "hand-offs" of patient care during transitions in care setting.
 This is particularly true when the physician responsible for the patient in the hospital is not the same as the physician providing the patient's longitudinal care.
 Accurate medication lists, direct communications between providers, and a thorough review of all medications at the time of care transition for appropriateness and intended duration of treatment, are steps that should be taken to avoid ADEs.
 Whenever possible, the number of prescribing physicians for an individual patient should be limited, as the number of prescribing physicians is an independent risk factor for ADEs .
 Safe and effective hospital discharge principles are discussed separately.
-(See "Hospital discharge".)
+(See "Hospital discharge and readmission".)

 A STEPWISE APPROACH TO PRESCRIBING — Presented below is one systematic approach to improving prescribing practices when managing older adults.
 Other systematic approaches have been described incorporating similar elements .
 Regardless of the sequence of steps, what is essential in prescribing is to continually reappraise the patient’s medication regimen in light of his or her current clinical status, goals of care, and the potential risks/benefits of each medication.